 If you are over 15 and want a free at-home STI test, please click here.

 We offer a free text service for sexual health questions and advice called Chathealth (Lincolnshire residents, aged 13-19): Text 07520 649893

-Emergency Contraception (age 20 and over) is available at community pharmacies (for example, Co-op Pharmacy) but we recommend phoning ahead of your visit to find out their opening times and access to services.
+Emergency Contraception is available at community pharmacies but we recommend phoning ahead of your visit to find out their opening times and access to services.
 Alternatively, you may ring LiSH on our central booking line 01522 309309 (8am – 7.30pm Monday – Thursday and Fridays 8am – 5pm).

 Questions and Answers: